rioultf/rioultf.github.io/biblio.md

 # François Rioult's Publications

+1. Mortelier, Alexis, Sebastien Bougleux, and François Rioult.
+2024.
+“Team Dynamics in Dota2 Through Attention Mechanism.”
+In *11th Workshop on Machine Learning and Data Mining for Sports Analytics – Ecml/Pkdd 2024*, 1–11.
+Vilnus, Lituany.

+1. Mortelier, Alexis, Boris Helleu, Wiem Belhedi, and François Rioult.
+2024.
+“Analysis of Enthusiasm Triggers in Competitive Video Games:
+Overwatch Case Study.”
+In *IT4PSS – Ijcai 2024*, 1–8.
+Jeju, Korea.

+1. Mortelier, Alexis, François Rioult, and John Komar.
+2024.
+“Design of a Handball Tactics Observatory Based on Dynamic Sub-Graphs.”
+In *Proceedings of the International Sports Analytics Conference and Exhibition (Isace)*.
+Lecture Notes in Computer Science (Lncs).
+Paris,
+France: Springer.

+1. Benguigui, Nicolas, François Rioult, François Kauffmann, Matt Miller-Dicks, and Colm P. Murphy.
+2024.
+“Henri Cochet’s Theory of Angles in Tennis (1933) Reveals a New Facet of Anticipation.” *Scientific Reports* 14: 1–9.

 1. A. Mortelier, F. Rioult, and J. Komar.
 What data should be collected for a good handball expected goal model?
 In *10th Workshop on Machine Learning and Data Mining for Sports Analytics -- ECML/PKDD 2023 Workshop*, pages 1--12, Turin, Italy, 2023.

 1. Pigeon, Eric, Clouard, Régis, and Rioult, François.
 Vikazimut : d'un projet pédagogique à une application grand public. *J3eA*, 22:1017, 2023.